 You can easily find something to eat for dinner and enjoy a drink in this area.
 My favorite thing is to grab a quick bite by hitting a seafood stall, grabbing a beer, and heading to a bench near the water to enjoy a casual dinner.

-If you want to sit down, try Surisan for Korean-American or Carmel Pizza Company.
-Alternately, you can keep with the seafood of the wharf and check out either the Blue Mermaid or Fog Harbor Fish House.
+If you want to sit down, try Surisan for Korean-American or stick with the seafood theme with the Blue Mermaid or Fog Harbor Fish House.

 Have drinks like a beatnik.

-From here, I suggest heading over to Vesuvio on Columbus Ave in North Beach for drinks at this iconic place.
+From here, I suggest heading over to Vesuvio on Columbus Ave in North Beach (San Francisco’s take on “Little Italy”) for drinks at this iconic place.